 If you're thinking of traveling to Budapest in May, you'll find this city hugging the banks of the storied Danube a welcoming place with pleasant weather and still relatively free of the crowds of tourists that summer brings.
 Plus it is better to enjoy Budapest's famous mineral baths, or thermal pools, when the weather is a bit cooler since they can be as warm as 100 degrees Fahrenheit -- not too appealing in high summer.

-Lines to attractions will be shorter, waits not as long as restaurants with reservations not essential, and hotel rooms possibly slightly less expensive than during the high summer season.
+Lines for attractions will be shorter, waits not as long as restaurants with reservations not essential, and hotel rooms possibly slightly less expensive than during the high summer season.

 May Weather in Budapest